sameerdewan/Flight-Insurance/README.md

     npm run migrate-dev

-Following the migration to truffle, run this command in the terminal <code>(terminal 2)</code>, run the next command:
+Following the migration to ganache, run this command in the terminal <code>(terminal 2)</code>, run the next command:

     npm run server